FAForever/fa/docs/changelog/fafdevelop.md

 ---
 layout: page
-title: FAF Beta Balance
+title: FAF Develop
-permalink: patches/fafbeta
+permalink: changelog/fafdevelop
-nav_order: 1
+nav_order: 2
 parent: Patches
 ---

 <!--
     This is a template, content is appended automatically based on changelog snippets.
 -->